stephanrauh/ngx-extended-pdf-viewer/projects/ngx-extended-pdf-viewer/README.md

 There's a showcase at <a href="https://pdfviewer.net">https://pdfviewer.net</a>.
 Check this page for live demos, source code examples, and a handbook.

 ## Breaking changes in version 9.0
+Version 9.0 drops compatibility to Angular 8 and below.
+The minimum required version is 9.0.
+Maybe it also works with Angular 8, but there's no guarantee.

 Version 9.0 doesn't introduce many features, but it may break your application, especially if you've added a work-around:
 - I went over the print CSS rules.
 Now you should be able to print without additional CSS rules.
 In particular, *remove* this rule because it breaks printing:
 ```css